Kagamihime/foundry/README.md

 * Next comes an optional rule specification.
 The patterns in the collection here enforce "Normal" Conway rules using the "#N" specifier.
 Alternate rules use "#R" ("#N" is exactly the same as "#R 23/3").
 Rules are encoded as Survival/Birth, each list being a string of digits representing neighbor counts.
 Since there are exactly eight possible neighbors in a Conway-like rule, there is no need to separate the digits, and "9" is prohibited in both lists.
 * Next there is a line like this "#S <rows> <cols>" which define the size of the grid.
 * And finally comes a list of (x y) coordinates with live cells.

-## What this library aims at
-* Support for distributed and parallel computation of grids' operations (GPUs and networking).
-* Usage of machine learning for pattern analysis.